AOSC-Archive/aosc-wiki/developers/aosc-os/monthly-exception.md

 However, given the bugfix/security update may rely - and limited to - on backporting of patches, there are some other packages which could be...

 - Hard (or impossible in case of binary packages) to backport security/bugfix patches to, and frequently updated in mixture of feature and security updates.
-This category is most well represented by Web browsers, for example, Firefox and Chromium.
+This category is most well represented by (larger) Web browsers, for example, Firefox and Chromium.
 Category 1.
 - Heavily relied on frequent updates to remain functional.
 This category is most well represented by tools which reads online APIs/page contents for its basic functionality, for example, youtube-dl.
 Category 2.
 - Essential to basic Internet access.
 This category is most well represented by network utilities which have to work around new blockades and constraints, for example, shadowsocks.
 Category 3.